-- Select all the vertical Lines on the left-hand side and right-hand side of the model and drag and drop the support attribute Fixed in X from the Streeview onto the selection.
-With the Assign to lines option selected, click OK to assign the support attribute to All analysis loadcases. - Select the 3 horizontal Lines representing the bottom limit of the soil and drag and drop the support attribute Fixed in X and Y from the Streeview onto the selection.
+- Select all the vertical Lines on the left-hand side and righthand side of the model and drag and drop the support attribute Fixed in X from the Fixed in X from the selection.
+With the Assign to lines option selected, click OK to assign the support attribute to All analysis loadcases. - Select the 3 horizontal Lines representing the bottom limit of the soil and drag and drop the support attribute Fixed in X and Y from the Treeview onto the selection.
 With the Assign to lines option selected, click OK to assign the support attribute to All analysis loadcases.